dmccreary/micropython-clocks-and-watches/docs/glossary.md

-# Glossary of Terms DIY Clocks and Watches with MicroPython

 #### 12-Hour vs 24-Hour Formats
 Methods for displaying time in either 12-hour (AM/PM) or 24-hour (military) format, including conversion between the two.